 Aside from having fun, college is described as an environment to gain personal growth and become a ‘well-rounded’ individual.
 That’s fine if you are taking classes for your own personal enrichment.
 But what about the people who go to college in hopes of pursing a career?

-For many individuals getting a degree is the best step to achieving a well paying profession.
-Generally speaking; college graduates earn more money than those with just a high school diploma.
+For many individuals getting a college degree is the best step to achieving a well paying profession.
+Generally speaking; college graduates earn more money than individuals with just a high school diploma.
 However, with more college graduates facing lower paying jobs and increasing student loan debt; college can seem like a pretty worthless financial burden.

 So, which degrees are worth pursing?
-According to theinvestmentdr.com these are the worst degrees to get when seeking gainful employment (listed in no particular order):
+According to theinvestmentdr.com these are the worst college degrees to get when seeking gainful employment (listed in no particular order):

 The Worst College Degrees to Pursue